stephdust/ESP32-PoolMaster-SD/README.md

 ### Work in Progress
 Below the main features to be implemented:
-- As of today, the Salt Water Chlorine Generator mode switches the chlorinator ON when Orp reach 90% of setpoint and OFF when it reaches 105%.
-A PID style logic would be more usefull with possibly a longer PID window value to avoid switching chlorinator ON/OFF too frequently.
+- As of today, the Salt Water Chlorine Generator mode switches the chlorinator ON when Orp reaches 90% of setpoint and OFF when it reaches 105%.
+Unless pH and Orp regulation with pump there is not PID style logic.
+This would need evolving with possibly a longer PID window value to avoid switching chlorinator ON/OFF too frequently.
 - Ability to configure all the setpoints, PID Windows, Pump Flow Rates, PSI Thresholds on the Nextion (not much work)

 ### Hardware